 by Legacy Plan Nov 25, 2016

-Summary: Revocable Living trusts are sometimes called “will substitutes” because they can accomplish many of the same objectives as a will when it comes to distrbuting your assets when die.
+Summary: Revocable living trusts are sometimes called “will substitutes” because they can accomplish many of the same objectives as a will when it comes to distrbuting your assets when you die.
 A living trust, however, can do much more than that alone.
-A properly created and funded living trusts can also help you plan, not just for asset distribution upon death, but also for the possibility of mental incapacity during your lifetime.
+A properly created and funded living trust can also help you plan, not just for asset distribution upon death, but also for the possibility of mental incapacity during your lifetime.
 Your living trust can help you make sure you have a seamless system in place for the management of your assets should your health dictate that you are no longer able to make those decisions yourself.

 You have many options when it comes to creating your estate plan.
-Each options has certain benefits, and each has its limits.
+Each option has certain benefits, and each has its limits.
 As you contemplate how to go about constructing your plan, it is important to understand what each estate planning tool

 can, and cannot, do for you.